SETHU0010/PythonInternAssignment/README.md

 ## Advantages and Disadvantages

-Features

-1. Database Management

-Uses SQLAlchemy for ORM to manage app data.

-A SQLite database (apps.db) is configured.

-A sample app is preloaded into the database during initialization.

-2. Backend Development

-Provides RESTful APIs to manage app data:

-Add an App: POST /add-app

-Get App Details: GET /get-app/<id>

-Delete an App: DELETE /delete-app/<id>

-Renders a simple HTML page at the root route (/).

-3. Virtual Android System Simulation

-Simulates an Android device with:

-Device Model

-OS Version

-Memory Details

-Includes functionalities to:

-Display system information.

-Simulate app installations.

-4. Basic Networking

-Provides a /send-data endpoint to send mock data from the virtual Android system to a mock server using sockets.

 ### Advantages
 - **Modular Design**: Combines multiple functionalities, making it a useful tool for developers to learn or prototype.
 - **Lightweight**: Utilizes SQLite and Flask, making it easy to set up and run locally.